core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The client has to use unicast for any further request, separately addressing each different server, in order to retrieve more blocks of the resource from that server, if any.
 Also, a server (member of a targeted CoAP group) that needs to respond to a multicast request with a particularly large resource can use block-wise transfer (Block2 Option) at its own initiative, to limit the size of the initial response.
 Again, a client would have to use unicast for any further requests to retrieve more blocks of the resource.

 A solution for multicast block-wise transfer using the Block1 Option is not specified in {{RFC7959}} nor in the present document.
 Such a solution would be useful for multicast FETCH/PUT/POST/PATCH/iPATCH requests, to efficiently distribute a large request payload as multiple blocks to all members of a CoAP group.
 Multicast usage of Block1 is non-trivial due to potential message loss (leading to missing blocks or missing confirmations), and potential diverging block size preferences of different members of the CoAP group.

+{{I-D.ietf-core-new-block}} specifies an alternative method for CoAP block-wise transfer.
+It specifies that "servers MUST ignore multicast requests that contain the Q-Block2 Option".

 ## Transport ## {#sec-transport}
 In this document only UDP is considered as a transport protocol, both over IPv4 and IPv6.
 Therefore, {{RFC8323}} (CoAP over TCP, TLS, and WebSockets) is not in scope as a transport for group communication.